-Understanding how C4I integration shaped outcomes requires tracing the process a casualty moved through before examining the coordinating architecture.
-At the point of injury, a combat medic or forward physician—operating as part of an ATLS team positioned far closer to the front line than in earlier conflicts—provided immediate hemorrhage control, airway management, and, where indicated, prehospital blood-product transfusion while transmitting casualty information via tactical radio to a coordination center (Malkin, 2024).
-That center matched injury severity and tactical circumstances against available assets—ground ambulance or helicopter—and, where a helicopter was tasked, organized dispatch with Israeli Air Force aviation units (Sheba Global, 2024).
+Understanding how C4I integration shaped outcomes during “Iron Swords” required us to trace the process a casualty moved through before examining the coordinating architecture.
+At the point of injury, a combat medic or forward physician provided immediate hemorrhage control, airway management, and, where indicated, prehospital blood-product transfusion, while also transmitting casualty information via tactical radio to a coordination center (Malkin, 2024).
+The medic or physician was part of an ATLS team positioned far closer to the front line than in earlier conflicts.
+The coordination center matched injury severity and tactical circumstances against available ground ambulances or helicopters.
+Where a helicopter was tasked, it organized dispatch with Israeli Air Force aviation units (Sheba Global, 2024).
 Ground ambulances generally proceeded directly to a civilian Level I trauma center.
-At the same time, helicopter-evacuated casualties were directed to default Level I centers or frontline-adjacent medical centers—a routing decision made centrally by the Medical Operations Center but subject to flight-crew override based on real-time clinical judgment.
+Helicopter-evacuated casualties were directed to default Level I centers or frontline-adjacent medical centers, a routing decision made centrally by the Medical Operations Center but subject to flight-crew override based on real-time clinical judgments.
 On arrival, casualties entered the civilian trauma system, with destination assignment and load balancing managed nationally by the Ministry of Health’s EOC using real-time hospital capacity data (Gozlan et al., 2024; Nitzan et al., 2024).
-Casualties requiring higher surgical capability underwent a further Role-2-to-Role-3 transfer—median approximately 39 minutes—distinct from the initial point-of-injury evacuation, median approximately 23 minutes.
+Casualties requiring higher-level surgical capability underwent a further Role-2-to-Role-3 transfer—with a median time involved of approximately 39 minutes—as distinct from the initial point-of-injury evacuation, with its median of approximately 23 minutes.

-This process depended on an architecture of three coordinating layers linked end-to-end by a comprehensive C4I framework.
-At the tactical level, combat medics reported casualties over the radio while forward teams provided immediate stabilization.
+This process depended on coordinating three layers linked end-to-end by a comprehensive C4I framework.
+At the tactical level, combat medics reported casualties over the radio while forward teams provided immediate patient stabilization.
 At the operational level, coordination centers connected tactical reports to system-wide resources and maintained situational awareness (Sheba Global, 2024).
 At the strategic level, the Medical Operations Center coordinated across all theaters, enabling resource redistribution when local capacity was exceeded, while the Ministry of Health’s EOC assigned hospital destinations (Gozlan et al., 2024; Nitzan et al., 2024).
-The design principle was deliberate: hierarchical command for system-wide oversight, distributed authority at the tactical edge, and information systems connecting the two to sustain a shared operational picture (Alberts & Hayes, 2003).
+The design principle was hierarchical command for system-wide oversight, distributed authority at the tactical edge, and information systems connecting the two to sustain a shared operational picture (Alberts & Hayes, 2003).